Proving Emotional Abuse in Family Court: What You Need to Know

 Emotional abuse can be just as damaging as physical violence but in a legal setting, it’s often harder to prove.
-If you’re preparing for family court proceedings and need to show a pattern of emotional harm, understanding what the courts look for and what evidence you’ll need is essential.
+If you’re preparing for family court proceedings and need to show a pattern of emotional harm, understanding what the courts look for is essential.

 What Is Emotional Abuse?

 Emotional or psychological abuse refers to behaviour that causes mental distress, fear, or control over another person.
-In family law cases, this may include:
+In family law cases, this is a form of domestic abuse and may include:

 • Threats, intimidation, or manipulation